leehpham/lean-ts/README.md

 3. Implementing use cases in `src/app/use-cases/`
 4. Adding infrastructure implementations in `src/infra/`

-## Scripts

-- `npm run build`: Build the application.
-  The output `.js` files will be in the `dist` folder.
-- `npm run build:watch`: Build in watch mode.
-- `npm run start`: Start the application.
-- `npm run start:watch`: Start the application in watch mode.
-  This can be used during development.
-- `npm run lint`: Lint files `src` folder.
-  This needs to be updated to also lint test files in `__tests__` folder.
-- `npm run lint:fix`: Fix linting issues for files in `src` folder.
-- `npm run test`: Run **all** tests.
-- `npm run test:watch`: Run all tests in watch mode.
-- `npm run test:learning`: Run learning tests.
-- `npm run test:learning:watch`: Run learning tests in watch mode.
-- `npm run test:unit`: Run unit tests.
-- `npm run test:unit:watch`: Run unit tests in watch mode.

 ## Documentation

 - [Architecture Overview](./docs/ARCHITECTURE.md) - Detailed explanation of